Walk Through Times Square

 "The Met" Metropolitan Museum of Art Exclusive Guided Tour

-New York’s Metropolitan Museum of Art attracts nearly as many visitors as other leading galleries like the Louvre or the British Museum.
-On this 2.5 hour exclusive guided museum tour, you’ll be able to skip the line and explore it’s most famous pieces with the help of an engaging guide who will lead the way.
+New York’s Metropolitan Museum of Art attracts nearly as many visitors as other leading galleries, such as the Louvre or the British Museum.
+Spend roughly 2.5 hours on this exclusive guided museum tour, skipping the line and exploring the most famous pieces with the help of an engaging guide.
 Evening tours are available on Friday and Saturday, for a more intimate experience.
-Skip-the-Line NOTE: Initial security line cannot be bypassed and may vary in size depending on congestion.
+Skip-the-line note: Please be aware that the initial security line cannot be bypassed and may vary in size depending on congestion.

 From $133 USD